Lieutenant Kijé (Prokofiev): Troika

 The principal melody in this movement (E) is taken from an old Hussar song, for which Prokofiev provided an optional baritone part.
 The melody first appears in a slow and somewhat dissonant statement, after which the pace quickens: sleigh bells, rapid pizzicato strings, and piano combine to give the impression of a fast winter's journey by means of the troika, a traditional Russian three-horse sled.
 The ride is accompanied at regular intervals by the song theme, which brings the movement to its close with a slow repetition of its final phrase.

 The Burial of Kijé

 This final movement is largely a mélange of earlier themes, a series of reminiscences of Kijé's imaginary life.
 The opening cornet fanfare returns, as does Kijé's leitmotif, together with "The little grey dove", this time intertwined with the wedding music.
 In what Orrin Howard in a programme note for the Los Angeles Philharmonic describes as "a wistful, touching farewell", the music reaches its conclusion with a distant rendition of the fanfare.
-(Note: Prokofiev arranged "The Little Grey Dove" and "Troika" for solo voice and piano, published together as his Op.
-60-bis in 1934.)